IsakLundin/DA3018Project/notebook.md

 - Created a function that finds the number of components in the graph by iterating and adding to a total.
 - For the Component distribution I made a function the uses entrySet and gets the key and value.
 - Now need to use the main function so that it prints out the right thing I want.

+### Ideas
+I created a Main function that prints out the correct data and has been tested on the test data.

+This should then individually print out the results in different file so it will be easier to then get the data

+in a histogram.
+I should probably create different java file for each required part in the assignment or try to

+find out how to print out each part in different file from the same java file.

+When I have the files I should code something that takes the data and puts it in a histogram.
+I am not sure

+if how hard that is in java, but I know I can do that in Python with matplot.
+Will probably try to do that in

+java, but if it takes to much time I will just do it in Python.